Walls & Paint Calculators

 Will this family cover both room paint and drywall quantities? +

 Yes.
-The walls-and-paint family is meant to group room finish calculators that share measurement logic, opening deductions, and tradeoff questions around coats, prep, and waste.
-Paint and drywall lead the family, with future support content helping users move from measuring to buying and scheduling.
+The walls-and-paint family groups room-finish calculators that share measurement logic, opening deductions, and tradeoff questions around coats, prep, and waste.
+Paint and drywall anchor the family, with support content helping users move from measuring to buying and scheduling.

 Why does this family need both DIY and PRO paths? +